Alluxio/alluxio/docs/en/core-services/Unified-Namespace.md

 it creates a copy of the metadata so that future operations do not need to load from the UFS.
 Alluxio keeps a fingerprint of each UFS file so that Alluxio can update the file if it changes.
 The fingerprint includes information such as file size and last modified time.
-If a file is modified in the UFS, Alluxio will detect this from the fingerprint, free the existing data for that file.
+If a file is modified in the UFS, Alluxio will detect this from the fingerprint, and free the existing data for that file.
 The next time the data is read, it will pull the newer version of the file from the UFS.
 If a file is added or deleted in the UFS, Alluxio will update the metadata in its namespace as well.